-This management information circular is furnished in connection with the annual and special meeting (the "Meeting") of registered and non-registered (or beneficial) holders (collectively, the "Shareholders") of common shares (the "Common Shares") of Revival Gold Inc. (the "Company") to be held at the offices of Peterson McVicar LLP, 18 King St. East, Suite 902, Toronto, ON M5C 1C4, Canada on November 19, 2019 at the hour of 10:00 a.m.
+This management information circular is furnished in connection with the annual and special meeting (the "Meeting") of registered and non-registered (or beneficial) holders (collectively, the "Shareholders") of common shares (the "Common Shares") of Revival Gold Inc. (the "Company") to be held at 145 King St. West, Suite 2870, Toronto, ON M5H 1J8, Canada and by teleconference on November 24, 2020 at the hour of 10:00 a.m.
 (Toronto time) and at any continuation thereof after an adjournment for the purposes set forth in the enclosed notice of annual and special meeting of Shareholders (the "Notice").